AGS4NO/tool-versions-action/README.md

 Variables are available in the following format:
 `${{ steps.tool-versions-action.outputs.nodejs-version }}`

-Where `tool-versions-action` is defined as the action's step id.
+Where `tool-versions-action` is defined as the action's step ID.

 ## Usage